 Type I malformations are thought to only occur in females with type II having a male predilection 1.

-type I (end to side shunts ) : congenital absence of the portal vein with complete diversion of portal blood into systemic veins (the inferior vena cava, or renal or iliac veins). ; these are further subdivided into those in which the splenic and superior mesenteric veins end up separately at the systemic veins, and those in which the splenic and superior mesenteric veins join to form a common trunk that ends up at the IVC, right atrium, or iliac veins
+In type I shunts (end-to-end), there is congenital absence of the portal vein with complete diversion of portal blood into systemic veins (the inferior vena cava, or renal or iliac veins).
+These are further subdivided into those in which the splenic and superior mesenteric veins end up separately at the systemic veins, and those in which the splenic and superior mesenteric veins join to form a common trunk that ends up at the IVC, right atrium, or iliac veins

-- type II (side to side shunts) : there is a hypoplastic portal vein with portal blood diversion into the vena cava through a side-to-side, extrahepatic communication.
+In type II shunts (side to side), there is a hypoplastic portal vein with portal blood diversion into the vena cava through a side-to-side, extrahepatic communication.